mrarmsty/Jupyter-projects/README.md

 # Jupyter-projects

-This is just a collection of my data analysis project using python on jupyter notebooks.
+This is just a collection of my data analysis projects using python on jupyter notebooks.